divyadarshi11/TaskMaster/README.md

 # TaskMaster ToDo Application
 TaskMaster is a simple yet powerful ToDo application that allows users to manage tasks efficiently.
-It is built using Spring Boot, MySQL, JPA for data persistence, and JSP for the frontend.
+It is built using Spring Boot, MySQL, JPA for data persistence, and JSP for the front end.
 The application supports full CRUD (Create, Read, Update, Delete) functionality, along with user authentication.

 # Features
 User Authentication: Secure login and registration for users.